Stramon1um/gramine_microbiome/README.md

 - ```gramine_microbiome.Rproj``` -  Rproject file of this repository

+- ```dada2_asv_scripts``` -  folder containing files, scripts and html export of notebook to reproduce the ASVs picking strategy described in the manuscript

 - ```sessioninfo.text``` -  packages used for calculations

 - ```Map_JH12_2.txt``` - Mapping file of the experiment